 Scansano, the homeland of the wine Morellino

-Scansano was founded during the Middle Ages in the heart of Maremma between the valleys of Ombrone and Albegna in an area where are also documented some etruscan and roman villages.
-Various events led the village to became part of the possessions of the Aldobrandeschi before and of the Sforza after, untill it was annexed to the Granducato di Toscana in the 17th century.
-Starting from the 15th century, Scansano acquired a certain importance because in summer there were transferred public offices from Grosseto due to malaria.
+We are in the heart of the Tuscan Maremma between the Ombrone and Albegna valleys in an area where Etruscan and Roman settlements are also documented.
+Various events led the village to be part of the possessions of the Aldobrandeschi first and then of the Sforza family, until it was annexed to the Grand Duchy of Tuscany during the seventeenth century.

-Famous most of all for its red wine D.O.C.G. (a label guaranteeing the quality and origin of a wine), the Morellino, Scansano is a good place for a visit full of taste and tradition.
+Famous above all for its red wine, the Morellino, Scansano is a village that lends itself well to a holiday full of taste and tradition.

 Museo archeologico e museo della vite e del vino

-The Museo della Vite e del Vino deals with both to reconstruct the history of winemaking that to promote the excellent local wines and especially Morellino.
-The museum is structured in five sections: historical, production, “cycle of vine and wine “, traditions and information.
-Inside is akso possible to do a wine tasting, one more reason to visit it!
+The Museo della Vite e del Vino deals both with reconstructing the history of wine production and promoting excellent local wines and especially Morellino.
+The museum itinerary is structured in five sections: history, production, the “cycle of the vine and wine”, traditions and information.
+Inside the museum it is also possible to do a wine tasting, one more reason to visit it!

-Continuing your walk along the streets of Scansano you will admire many nice buildings as the theatre Castagnoli and some well preserved parts of the city walls.
-Finally, we advise you to reach the highest point of the village to enjoy a great view.
+Continuing the walk through the streets of Scansano you will be able to admire many prestigious buildings such as the Castagnoli Theater and also some sections of the surrounding walls that have been well preserved.
+To conclude the visit, I recommend that you reach the highest point in the country to enjoy an excellent view.